 We were thrilled at the diversity and numbers of attendees for our first networking event in this sector: there was great representation from the food and drink industry including Kent restauranteurs, café owners, artisan producers and breweries who networked alongside bloggers, photographers & journalists from the world of food and drink.

-Susanna Rynehart, Thomson Snell & Passmore partner & brainchild of the evening, introduced the Food & Drink Networking Club by explaining the firm’s close ties with Tonbridge and this sector.
+Thomson Snell & Passmore introduced the Food & Drink Networking Club by explaining the firm’s close ties with Tonbridge and this sector.
 The roots were planted for Thomson Snell & Passmore, as it is now, back in the 1500s by Tonbridge church curator, Nicholas Hooper, when the town was surrounded by fields, locals working the earth and eating their own produce.
-Since that time, we have continued to look after farmers and individuals in the area; as Susanna said, “We have a fantastic agricultural and rural affairs team and our various departments act for farmers, producers and local food and drink businesses.
+Since that time, we have continued to look after farmers and individuals in the area; as one of the team said, “We have a fantastic agricultural and rural property team and our various departments act for farmers, producers and local food and drink businesses.
 What we are really good at is connecting people and that is the purpose of the food and drink networking club.”

 Matthew, Sam & Caroline continued by endorsing the aims of the club: to create a supportive group of people working in the same industry; to encourage collaboration; to share knowledge about ideas and developments in the sector; and trade between members.